dijonkitchen/dijonkitchen.github.io/_posts/2021-04-17-blockchain.md

 especially the younger future.
 Nearly anyone can create and participate in tokens or initial coin offerings, not just the accredited wealthy.

+History of decentralization
+from empires,
+to countries,
+to cities,
+to companies,
+to individuals.

 Under-managed geographic countries have most to gain from something potentially managed better than corruption/ignorance.